-The New Normal on NE250 – Ballindalloch Castle.
+The New Normal – Ballindalloch Castle.

 So, with lockdown in Scotland easing that means we can expect you all excitedly getting in your cars, campervans, 4x4s and your bikes to embrace the NE250!
 We will be giving you an insight into what to expect when you are visiting landmarks and restaurants on the NE250.

 We took time out last Sunday to visit the famous Ballindalloch Castle to see how it differs from before the pandemic and lockdown hit.
 This is essentially the new normal for every business not just in Scotland but across the UK.